You are here :

 Speakers:

-• Gautier Busschaert (Van Olmen & Wynant in Belgium)
+- Gautier Busschaert (Van Olmen & Wynant, Belgium)

-• Kristian Foss Aalmo (Storeng, Beck & Due Lund in Norway)
+- Kristian Foss Aalmo (Storeng, Beck & Due Lund, Norway)

-• Michael Witteler (Pusch Wahlig Workplace Law in Germany)
+- Michael Witteler (Pusch Wahlig Workplace Law, Germany)

 VACCINATION AND EMPLOYMENT: CONSIDERATIONS FOR EMPLOYER